VirgilSecurity/virgil-crypto-go/README.md

 ## License

-This library is released under the [3-clause BSD License](LICENSE).
+This library is released under the [3-clause BSD License](LICENSE.md).

 ## Support
 Our developer support team is here to help you.
+Find out more information on our [Help Center](https://help.virgilsecurity.com/).

 You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.

-Also, get extra help from our support team on [Slack](https://join.slack.com/t/VirgilSecurity/shared_invite/enQtMjg4MDE4ODM3ODA4LTc2OWQwOTQ3YjNhNTQ0ZjJiZDc2NjkzYjYxNTI0YzhmNTY2ZDliMGJjYWQ5YmZiOGU5ZWEzNmJiMWZhYWVmYTM).
+Also, get extra help from our support team on [Slack](https://virgilsecurity.com/join-community).